Terms and conditions

 PROVIDED THAT nothing in this clause 7 will exclude or restrict the liability of The Company or the Tutor to you or any other person for death or personal injury resulting from negligence or for fraudulent misrepresentation or in any other circumstances where liability may not be so limited under any applicable law.

-9.2 The Company does not and cannot guarantee that you will receive any specific results from the Course or any action you take as a result of having taken the Course and you acknowledge and accept that any results you achieve are dependent upon your having completed the Course successfully and correctly applying the techniques and advice it provides in a way which is suitable for the business you operate and that the Company has no control of your use of the advice it offers.
+9.2 The Company does not and cannot guarantee that you will receive any specific results from the Program or any action you take as a result of having taken the Program and you acknowledge and accept that any results you achieve are dependent upon your having completed the Program successfully and correctly applying the techniques and advice it provides in a way which is suitable for the business you operate and that the Company has no control of your use of the advice it offers.

-9.3 The Company offers no guarantee that, by applying the methods outlined in the Course, you will achieve any increase in traffic to your website
+9.3 The Company offers no guarantee that, by applying the methods outlined in the Program, you will achieve any increase in traffic to your website.

 10 Data Protection